Interpolates CAM (Community Atmosphere Model) hybrid coordinates to pressure coordinates.

 An array of 3, 4, or 5 dimensions.
 Needs to contain a level dimension in hybrid coordinates.
 The order of the dimensions is specific.
 The three rightmost dimensions must be level x lat x lon [e.g. T(time,lev,lat,lon)].
 The order of the level dimension must be top-to-bottom.

 A one-dimensional array containing the hybrid A coefficients.
-Must have the same dimension as the level dimension of datai.
+Must have the same dimension size as the level dimension of datai.
 The order must be top-to-bottom.
 (These are expected to be normalized to one (1.0).
 If not, divide by P0.)hbcofb

 A one-dimensional array containing the hybrid B coefficients.
-Must have the same dimension as the level dimension of datai.
+Must have the same dimension size as the level dimension of datai.
 The order must be top-to-bottom.plevo

 A multi-dimensional array of surface pressures in Pa.
 Must have the same dimension sizes as the corresponding dimensions of datai (minus the level dimension).intyp